 It doesn’t back up your contacts, calendars, bookmarks, Mail, Notes, Voice Memos, shared photos, iCloud Photo Library, Health data, or call history since these are already stored in iCloud.

-iTunes backups are performed using the iTunes app on your Mac or Windows PC.
+Computer backups are performed using the iTunes app on Windows or Finder on a Mac.
 Although you can back up wirelessly provided both the computer and iPhone are on the same network, it’s faster and more reliable to use a Lightning cable instead.

 These backups work in much the same way as iCloud: the initial backup is huge and takes a while, but future backups won’t take as long to complete.
 The biggest problems with relying on iTunes are remembering to initiate the backup, and having an entire device’s worth of storage space to accommodate it.